peermetrics/sdk-js/README.md

 ### Vonage

-To integrate with [Vonage](https://www.vonage.com/) SDK (previously Tokbox) you will need to load `PeerMetrics` before them.
+To integrate with [Vonage](https://www.vonage.com/) SDK (previously Tokbox) you will need to load `PeerMetrics` before it.
 For example:

 ```html
 <!-- First we need to set a special global option -->